 More and more transportation and airline companies are ending the practice of shipping primates destined for laboratories, and this is making an impact on the international primate trade.
 In March 2014, China Southern Airlines agreed to end the transport of primates for research.
 Last year, Fed Ex and UPS announced they would not transport any mammal for research.
 Dozens of other airlines have also already committed to ending the practice of shipping primates (some may still ship other animals for research), including United Airlines, Continental Airlines, Air Canada, Air China, China Eastern Airlines, Hainan Airlines, Cathay Pacific, American Airlines, Lufthansa, British Airways, Vietnam Airlines, Philippine Airlines, and Virgin Atlantic.

-Airlines that have yet to ban the transport of primates include Air France and Air India.
+Airlines that have yet to ban the transport of primates include Air France, Air India, and ABX Air.
 Unfortunately, Air India banned the practice in August 2012 only to rescind the decision in October after pressure from researchers.
-Air France and China Southern Airlines transport primates to the U.S.

 During flights, primates endure delays, poor ventilation, noise, and dangerous temperature fluctuations on their extremely long journeys.
 The anxiety and stress they suffer can lead to increased susceptibility to infection.
 Documents obtained by BUAV provide a disturbing insight into how these animals suffer.